November 11, 2022

 Leading employers are expanding the definition of family in their policies and benefits to be more equitable and inclusive.
 For example, in 2021, Google updated their definition of family globally to be “loved ones."

-Family Health and Well-being is a Business Imperative
+Family Health is a Business Imperative

 Business and Workforce Outcomes